 If you want to connect from an Android phone to a WireGuard server, you need to install the WireGuard app from the Play Store: https://play.google.com/store/apps/details?id=com.wireguard.android&hl=en

 Create a new configuration in the app.
-We can do this either from scratch by entering all the information manually, by importing a file or by scanning a QR code.
-In this tutorial, we're going to use QR code option and create the configuration file on the server, display a QR code, and then scan the QR code with the app.
+You can do this either from scratch by entering all the information manually, by importing a file, or by scanning a QR code.
+In this tutorial, we use the QR code option: create the configuration file on the server, display a QR code, and then scan it with the app.

-First, we create the configuration file.
-I call it client2 in this example.
+First, create the configuration file.
+I call it phone.conf in this example.

 [Interface]